Elena Kagan: Early cases

 Kagan's first opinion as a justice, Ransom v.
-FIA Card Services, was a statutory interpretation case where the Court was tasked with determining what income a debtor was allowed to shield from creditors in bankruptcy.
-In an 8–1 decision, she held that the Chapter 13 Bankruptcy statute precludes a debtor from taking an allowance for car-related expenses if the debtor owns the car outright and does not make loan or lease payments.
-She reasoned the word "applicable" was key to the statute, and debtors could only take allowances for car-related costs that applied.
-Kagan wrote the majority opinion in Kimble v.
-Marvel Entertainment, LLC.
-In the 6–3 decision in favor of Marvel, she held that a patentee cannot receive royalties after the patent has expired.
-Her opinion included several references to Spider-Man.
+FIA Card Services, was in a statutory interpretation case.
+The issue was what income a debtor could shield from creditors in bankruptcy.
+In an 8–1 decision, Kagan's opinion for the majority held that the Chapter 13 Bankruptcy statute prevents a debtor from taking an allowance for car-related expenses where the debtor owns the car outright and does not make loan or lease payments.
+She reasoned the word "applicable" was key to the statute, and debtors could only take allowances for car-related costs that applied to them.